loictoraille/Widefield_NV_Matlab/Subfolders/kitHelicam/finalFunctionHelicam/ToWrite.md

 Fonction that have yet to be written in this directory and their parameters :

+Variable are passed through ObjCamera when possible.
+Default value should be charged in the initalisation script

 heliCamGetImage(ObjCamera) -> ImageMatrix
 heliCamQuickGetImage(ObjCamera) -> ImageMatrix

+variable :
+	string TriggerMode;
+	bool AcqMode;
+	bool removeOffset;
+	integer NFramesDiscard;
+	integer freqMultiplier;

 heliCamStartAcqMode(ObjCamera) -> None
 heliCamStopAcq(ObjCamera) -> None

+variable :
+	bool AcqMode;

 SensitivityToExposureTime -> float ?